What is DISI?

 We are not pretending that we can simply ‘build’ trust.
 However, we are convinced that we can create awareness about the distrust – and trust – that exists in a certain environment.
 Through workshops and role playing with concerned stakeholders, we can find out where trust exists and where it doesn't exist: trust between citizens might be strong, while trust in the local government may be lacking.
 In our trust workshops, participants learn to recognize and understand dynamics of trust and distrust.
 Larissa’s expertise about this topic is grounded in her academic research, just as is Anatol’s practical experience reconnecting local communities and government to build trust during the UN’s climate conference in Bonn.

 Dr Anatol Itten completed a PhD at the University of Lucerne on public conflict resolution.
 He was a research fellow at the Public Mediation Program at the University of Amsterdam and worked at the German Ministry for the Environment for the UN Climate Conference.
-In addition, Anatol has more than eight years of professional experience in public policy advocacy.
+In addition, Anatol has more than ten years of professional experience in public policy advocacy.
 His work has been published in international peer-reviewed journals and books.
 Anatol’s focal points at DISI are resolving public conflicts, strategies to tackle democratic disconnection and improving civic participation in times of social division.

 Larissa Versloot, MSc. is a political scientist, communication scientist and historian.
 Her area of expertise lies in International Relations, which is the main focus of her current work at the University of Copenhagen, and previously also at the University of Amsterdam and Leiden University.
 Currently she is doing PhD research on trust practices in international negotiations, which was in part inspired by her previous work experience at the United Nations in New York.
 At DISI, Larissa specializes in the changing character of trust and distrust.
 In particular, she focuses on (dis-)trust interaction between individuals, groups and (democratic) institutions.